-NYU Langone physicians often perform surgery to remove adrenal tumors that are causing symptoms, also called functional tumors.
+NYU Langone doctors often perform surgery to remove adrenal tumors that are causing symptoms, also called functional tumors.
 Removing these tumors helps you avoid long-term health problems, such as high blood pressure, stroke, heart attack, weight gain, diabetes, and kidney problems.

 Our doctors may also remove tumors that are larger than four centimeters across because they are more likely to be cancerous.